PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 - Provide opportunities for humor and light-hearted roleplay, allowing the party to engage with the locals in unexpected ways.

 **Moment 4:** Skirmish Remains CotSF vs. LoD
+- *Professor Baelen ir'Torn and his detail of 6 Knights Templar and a Priest were ambushed by LoD agents, including hellhounds, magma memphits, and imps.
+All LoD agents died, and one Knight died and was buried in a smal *

-- The party encounters a scene of upturned earch, scatter leaved, and broken branches.
+- The party encounters a scene of upturned earth, scatter leaves, and broken branches.
 A tree lays along the side of the road, shallow paths dragged through the dirt indicate this tree once blocked the road, then was moved out of the way.
 - Describe an odor of *sulfur & rot* as a reoccurring sign for the minions of the LoD.
 - **Signs pointing to agents:** singed paw prints, tufts of burnt black fur (*hellhounds*) | claw markings in rock, small black barbs embedded in trees (*imps*) | cooled, hardened lava splatters (*magma memphites*)
 - A perception check reveals flattened grass from a recently walked bath down to a small rocky creek bed that has dried up.
 A recent grave covered in smooth stones can be easily spotted.
-- The grave contains the remains of a recently killed Knight, body draped in a white canvas cloth.
+- The grave contains the remains of a recently killed Knight Templar, body draped in a white canvas cloth.
 	- He is buried along with a pendant of the Silver Flame and his issued sword, "Holy Silver".
 	- ***Holy Silver.*** + 1 silvered longsword.
 Attacks count as magical.
 Looks like it was build for function.
 Blade and handle are impeccably polished, the handle made of a white marble and sanded smooth.